 Her research led her to explore a wine-growing area that had previously been forgotten: the Mountains of Málaga.
 This includes the municipalities of Málaga, Casabermeja and Colmenar.
-To find the practically non-existent Pedro Ximenez, months of investigation were necessary to locate small plots containing old vineyards.
+To find the rare Pedro Ximenez, months of investigation were necessary to locate small plots containing old vineyards.
 In these, a laborious task of selection was then carried out to separate the Pedro Ximenez from other varieties coexisting in the same plots, a situation which is typical in old vineyards.
 The Regulatory Board of the Denominations of Origin “Málaga” and “Sierras de Málaga” collaborated in this task.

 In addition to introducing the Pedro Ximenez from the Natural Park of the Mountains of Malaga , Victoria Ordóñez has continued in her commitment to her new venture with another native grape, Moscatel, a variety that she knows well and has worked with throughout her professional career.
 For this, she has selected vineyards at almost 1000 metres of altitude, in the Natural Park of Sierra Tejeda in Malaga’s Upper Axarquía.